python-poetry/poetry/docs/configuration.md

 If the cache has already been filled or the server does not support HTTP range requests, this setting makes no difference.

+### `solver.min-release-age`

+**Type**: `int`

+**Default**: `0`

+**Environment Variable**: `POETRY_SOLVER_MIN_RELEASE_AGE`

+*Introduced in 2.4.0*

+Minimum age of a package release in **days** before it is considered during dependency resolution.
+When set, any package version where at least one distribution file was uploaded more recently than the specified number of days ago will be ignored by the solver.

+For example, with a value of `7`, a version is only considered if all known distribution files are at least seven days old.
+If the option is not set or set to `0`, all versions are considered.

+This option is useful to protect against supply chain attacks where a new release of a dependency is published with malicious code.
+This is often detected within hours or days and the compromised release is removed.

+{{% note %}}
+This filter can only be enforced for package sources that expose file upload timestamps.
+If a source does not provide upload times for a release, that release is not filtered out by this setting.
+{{% /note %}}

 ### `system-git-client`

 **Type**: `boolean`